Canada’s post-COVID Economic Recovery Focuses on Record Levels of Immigration

 However, due to travel restrictions and a limited workforce that has reduced application processing capacity, it is estimated that only 200,000, or 60%, of the targeted 340,000 new immigrants for 2020 will actually make it to Canada by the end of the year.

 Although the government does expect to make up for the 2020 shortfalls through this new plan, critics say that processing times were already long pre-pandemic.
-In order to meet these new target levels, there is skepticism that it will be achievable without serious investment into the processing system.
-It is likely that processing times will get longer as the years go on, impeding reaching the targets, unless this is addressed.
+In order to meet these new target levels, there is skepticism that it will be achievable without a serious investment into the processing system.
+It is likely that processing times will get longer as the years go on, impeding reaching the targets unless this is addressed.

-Further criticism suggests that record high immigration targets may compound joblessness.
-The pandemic has created record unemployment and there has been criticism that these record high immigration targets may exacerbate the issue.
+Further criticism suggests that record-high immigration targets may compound joblessness.
+The pandemic has created record unemployment and there has been criticism that these record-high immigration targets may exacerbate the issue.

 Priorities & Support